 No mashing required in this recipe.
-What I love about these beans is how creamy they are.
+What I love about these beans is how creamy and luscious they are.
 They can be adapted to your own taste and heat tolerance.
-I love the hint of smoke from Smoked paprika and heat from chipotle – but leave these out if this is not your preference.
+I love the hint of smoke from Smoked paprika and a little heat from chipotle – but leave these out if this is not your preference.

-Place them back in the pot and keep warm in the oven until ready to serve.
+Place them back in the pot or instant pot and keep warm in the oven until ready to serve.

 Before serving, drizzle with olive oil or sprinkle with queso fresco cheese and fresh cilantro.

-- 2 cups beans ( pinto, black beans, or try something different!)
+- 2 cups beans (pinto, black beans, or try something different!), soaked 8 hours.